 Achieving the right soil pH is essential for plant health and growth.
-Alkaline soil (pH above 7) is beneficial for certain plants and helps with nutrient availability.
+Alkaline soil (pH above 7) benefits certain plants and helps with nutrient availability.

 Understanding how to increase soil alkalinity naturally can lead to healthier plants and improved yields.
-In this article, we’ll explore natural ways to raise your soil’s pH and make it more alkaline.
+This article will explore natural ways to raise your soil’s pH and make it more alkaline.

 Factors Affecting the pH of Soil

-Soil pH is influenced by several factors.
-These include the parent material, organic matter content, and rainfall [1].
+Soil pH is influenced by several factors, including the parent material, organic matter content, and rainfall [1].

 Soil with high levels of organic matter tends to be more acidic.
 On the other hand, soils formed from limestone are typically alkaline.